Urgent Care vs. ER: What’s the Difference?

 It is estimated that more than $18 billion could be saved annually if those patients whose medical problems are considered “avoidable” or “non-urgent” were to visit an urgent care and not rely on ERs for their medical needs.
 For example, the most common diagnostic category treated at freestanding ERs is “upper-respiratory infections,” which has an average price of $1,351 — more than eight times the average price of a self-pay visit at an urgent care, at $165.
 At MD Now, a self-pay visit at one of our physician-led, state-of-the-art clinics is just $150.

 How Do I Find Emergency Care or an Urgent Care Clinic Near Me?

 Ideally, you should compare urgent care vs. emergency room providers in your area before you have a need for their services.
 FloridaHealthFinder.gov and Facility Locator are good places to start.
 Search for an emergency care and urgent care clinic nearby, and you’ll be presented with a list of providers, their location information, and links to all appropriate inspection reports.

-In South Florida, for example, you’ll find information on MD Now’s physician-led and UCA-accredited medical centers, listing hours of operation from 8 AM to 8 PM daily.
+In Florida, for example, you’ll find information on MD Now’s physician-led medical centers.
 You can also view a listing of addresses and get driving directions to locations throughout Indian River, Palm Beach, Broward, and Miami-Dade counties.

-Additional helpful information—including major insurance plans accepted, an online check-in option, and directions to MD Now’s state-of-the-art facilities—can be found at www.MDNow.com, or by calling 888-MDNow-911.
+Additional helpful information—including major insurance plans accepted, an online check-in option, and directions to MD Now’s state-of-the-art facilities—can be found at www.MDNow.com.